 Check out our self-guided tour of the West Village to learn more about this neighborhood.

-Located at 129 E 18th St at the corner of Irving Place in Gramercy
+129 E 18th St at the corner of Irving Place in Gramercy Park.

-Check out our self-guided tour of the area to learn about more things to see in Gramercy Park.
+Check out our self-guided tour of the area to learn about more things to see in the Gramercy Park District.

-45 E 18th St. between Park Ave & Broadway in Gramercy
+45 E 18th Street between Park Ave. & Broadway in the Flatiron District

-Also in Gramercy, the Old Town Bar does do what it says on the tin, as it is a very old bar with an original interior that includes carved surfaces galore, a marble and mahogany bar, lamp lightning and tiled floors all faithful to a time when most men wore suits, and none were of the ‘track’ variety.
+The Old Town Bar does do what it says on the tin, as it is a very old bar with an original interior that includes carved surfaces, a marble and mahogany bar, lamp lighting, and tiled floors.

 Most notably, it featured in the opening credits of Late Night with David Letterman, when the show was on NBC from 1982 to 1993.

-915 3rd Ave. at the corner East 55th St. in Midtown Manhattan
+915 3rd Ave. at the corner of East 55th St. in Midtown Manhattan